Camendivil/mcb185_homework/participation.md

 	+ Practiced Unit 2 assessment example
 	+ Need to schedule an assessment for this unit
 - Week 9
+	+ Passed in class Unit 2 assessment
+	+ Started on Unit 3
+	+ Worked with Alex on discord
 - Week 10
+	+ Took Unit 3 assessment, i don't think I passed
+	+ Prof went over Unit 3 and 4 assessment on the whiteboard